ddsmt/ddSMT/docs/guide-mutators.rst

 If you need a certain simplification that is not covered by existing mutators, it's easy to add your own mutator.
-If it is of general interest, we'd be happy if you contribute it back to **ddSMT**.
+If it is of general interest, we'd be happy if you contributed it back to **ddSMT**.
 The following instructions aim to provide a guide on what needs to be done and what you should consider when adding a new mutator.